HasanAlpCaferoglu/Stance-Detection-Streaming-Data/README.md

 - Ann Neşe Rende
 - Ekrem Polat

+For a detailed explanation of the Stance Detection project, please visit my [personal blog](https://www.alpcaferoglu.com/posts/stance-detection-project).

 ## Contents

 In this part, the contents of the files are going to be explained briefly